TACC/coe-332-sp24/docs/unit09/pods.rst

    [user-vm]$ kubectl delete pods hello pod "hello" deleted

-The pod (and the container running inside the pod) has been removed from the k8s cluster.
+The pod (and the container running inside the pod) have been removed from the k8s cluster.
 Another safe way to delete a pod is to pass ``kubectl delete`` the YAML file describing the pod.
 In this case, you do not in include the resource name ("pods") because that is inferred from the contents of the YAML file.